A good work ethic is key to being successful at anything in life – and will make you a more valuable employee.

 - My sobriety tool wouldn't allow the car to start.

 While you could admire the honesty (and ingenuity) of these employees, most of us would agree that their work ethic needs, well… some work.
+In order to develop a strong work ethic, follow these five easy steps for work ethic development outlined below and explained in the next section.

 Here are some things you can do now to develop a good work ethic.